royratcliffe/usbtc08r/README.md

 implication, therefore, channel set-up always precedes acquisition; nor can set-up interlace with asynchronous running.
 Switching thermocouple types requires a shutdown and re-start.

+## Trapping errors

+The R functions wrap ‘error trapping’ by performing two important
+sub-duties:

+1.  detect errors by testing return values and thereby discern non-error values and their meaning;
+2.  translate error codes to R exceptions thereby making it easier to plot execution paths in client-level user code.

+Generally speaking, the driver interface functions have *signed* 16-bit integer return values returning positive values on success, and negative on failure.

 ## References